-The main entrance and all outside doors to each building are secured from 11 p.m. to 7 a.m. each night.
-During this time, exterior doors will be locked, building access will be restricted, and proper identification of all residents and their guests will be required to gain entry to the building.
-In addition to Main Desk staff, Access Control will also provide security during the night.
+The main entrance and all outside doors to each building are secured.
+From 11 p.m. to 7 a.m. each night, proper identification of all residents and their guests will be required to gain entry to the building.
+In addition to main desk staff, Access Control will also provide security during the night.
 Residents who do not have proper identification may be documented through the conduct process.

 - You are not permitted to prop open community access doors or exterior doors.

 - Current residents must show their current Hall Entry Card and NIU OneCard to gain entrance into their residence hall.